 During processing sessions, the therapist uses bilateral stimulation through eye movements, physical tapping, or listening to sounds.
 This keeps the all parts of the brain online and allow memories to be fully processed.
 In this way, EMDR aims to remove the emotional charge of the memory and stop it from causing distress in the present.

 EMDR requires specific training and specialist skills to deliver it safely.
-Lizzy completed their training with Richman EMDR Training and is working towards their accreditation.
-Lizzy is registered with the EMDR Association UK.
+Lizzy completed their training with Richman EMDR Training; is working towards their accreditation; and is registered with the EMDR Association UK.
 To find out more about EMDR, please visit the EMDR Association UK and Ireland website.

 The Trauma-Informed Approach in Therapy

 A trauma-informed approach is informed by psychology, neuroscience, attachment, and trauma theories.
-The trauma-informed model steps away from labeling people as problems and instead looks to understand how current distress and mental health issues are affected by what has happened.
+The trauma-informed model steps away from labelling people as problems and instead looks to understand how current distress and mental health issues are affected by what has happened in their lives.

 This approaches involves understanding and working with the nervous system to create a felt sense of safety to facilitate emotional recovery.
 It aim to support a person to gain a better understanding of what is interfering with daily life and discover new ways of dealing with this.